tedserbinski/www-jekyll/_posts/2009-11-20-automatically-extracting-tags-from-nodes.md

 <em>Note: there is some extra code that strips non-alphanumeric characters and makes things lower case as well, this could be removed/changed based on your site's requirements</em>

-notextile.. <code>
+{% highlight js %}
 /**
- * Automatically determine Drupal taxonomy tags based on the user entered form title.
+ * Automatically determine Drupal taxonomy tags based
+ * on the user entered form title.
  */
 Drupal.behaviors.autoTag = function() {
   var tagged = false;